-Note that the combination audio jacks can support headphones or headsets (i.e. a combination microphone/headphone).
+Note that the combination audio jack can support headphones, microphones or headsets (i.e. a combination microphone/headphone).

-1. When a device is plugged in to the combination audio jack a a dialog ("Which device did you plug in?") box will pop-up computer is in use.
+When a device is plugged in to the combination audio jack a a dialog ("Which device did you plug in?") box will pop-up

-- Make sure you select the correct device from the drop-down menu corresponding to the device plugged-in (e.g. choose "Headset" if you have plugged-in a headset and do not choose headphone in this case), and then click OK to save the setting. - 3.
-If you are plugging in a microphone then use the Microphone Jack, and do not use the combination audio jack.
+Make sure you select the correct device from the drop-down menu corresponding to the device plugged-in (e.g. choose "Headset" if you have plugged-in a headset and do not choose headphone in this case), and then click OK to save the setting.